 Assumptions Chi-Square Independence Test

 Conclusions from a chi-square independence test can be trusted if two assumptions are met:

 - independent observations.
 This usually -not always- holds if each case in SPSS holds a unique person or other statistical unit.
 Since this is that case for our data, we'll assume this has been met.

-- For a 2 by 2 table, all expected frequencies > 5.If you've no idea what that means, you may consult Chi-Square Test - What Is It?.
+- For a 2 by 2 table, all expected frequencies > 5.If you've no idea what that means, you may consult Chi-Square Independence Test - Quick Introduction.
 For a larger table, no more than 20% of all cells may have an expected frequency < 5 and all expected frequencies > 1.

 SPSS will test this assumption for us when we'll run our test.
 We'll get to it later.